 You carried a lot during your tour/s… duty, grit, and the parts of your story that don’t fit neatly into words.
 If you’re reading this, maybe you’re tired of holding it all alone.
-This page is here to meet you where you are, with respect, practical steps, and a path away from stigma and shame.
+This page is here to meet you where you are, with respect, practical steps, and a path away from your perception of stigma and shame.

 Why mental health matters after service